A Day on Miyajima: Torii Gate, Deer, and the Best Maple Cake in Japan

 Miyajima's signature sweet is the momiji manju — small cakes shaped like maple leaves and filled with red bean, custard, chocolate, or cheese.
 Omotesando Street, the main shopping lane from the ferry to the shrine, has dozens of shops selling them fresh.

 Iwamura Momijiya has been making them since 1912.
 The standard red bean version is 100 JPY and excellent — thin, crisp shell with smooth filling.
-But the real discovery was age-momiji: deep-fried momiji manju on a stick.
-Crispy outside, molten inside.
-200 JPY.
-I ate three.
+The real discovery is age-momiji: deep-fried momiji manju on a stick, crispy outside, molten inside, 200 JPY.
+Order three; you'll want them.

-I also had the island's other specialty: grilled oysters.
-Miyajima's waters produce excellent oysters, and stalls along the street serve them grilled in the shell with a squeeze of lemon for 200-300 JPY each.
+Don't skip the island's other specialty either — grilled oysters.
+Miyajima's waters produce excellent ones, and stalls along the street serve them grilled in the shell with a squeeze of lemon for 200–300 JPY each.
 They're plump, smoky, and salty.

 1:00 PM: Mount Misen

 The 535-meter sacred peak is the island's highest point.
-I took the Miyajima Ropeway (2,000 JPY round trip) from Momijidani Park to the upper station, then hiked 30 minutes to the summit.
+Take the Miyajima Ropeway (2,000 JPY round trip) from Momijidani Park to the upper station, then hike 30 minutes to the summit.

 At the summit, the Reikado Hall houses a flame said to have been burning for 1,200 years, lit by the monk Kobo Daishi during his 100-day meditation.
 Whether the flame is genuinely that old is debatable.
 The atmosphere is not — it's ancient and reverential.